 Safeguarding at TCP

-Our Safeguarding Lead member of staff is Mr C Upton and the Deputy Safeguarding Leads are Mrs J Higson, Mrs M Smith and Mrs T Wren.
+Our Safeguarding Lead member of staff is Mr C Upton and the Deputy Safeguarding Leads are Mrs J Higson, Mrs M Smith, Mrs T Wren and Mrs A Greenwood.
 These staff members have undertaken LCC Designated Safeguarding Lead Training.

 All other members of school staff are regularly trained and updated in safeguarding and child protection.
 The Safeguarding Governor is Mrs L Voce.